-The Aquinas College Library proudly holds the Monsignor George J. Flanigen Archives.
-Monsignor Flanigen (b.1900-d.1974) began this archival collection while Chief Editor of the Tennessee Register in the summer of 1936 through January 1967.
+The Aquinas College Library proudly holds the Monsignor George J. Flanigen Papers.
+Monsignor Flanigen (b.1900-d.1974) began this collection while Chief Editor of the Tennessee Register in the summer of 1936 through January 1967.
 He thereby preserved supporting materials for articles published in the Register during that time period.
 After his time with the Register, he continued to collect historical documentation until his death and bequeathed this collection to Aquinas College.
-Besides preserving the cultural heritage of Catholics in the state of Tennessee, the Monsignor Flanigen Archives supports the mission of education at Aquinas College as a source of primary historical documents for analysis and research.
+Besides preserving the cultural heritage of Catholics in the state of Tennessee, the Monsignor Flanigen Papers supports the mission of education at Aquinas College as a source of primary historical documents for analysis and research.

 The collection includes documentation and artifacts of the following (N.B. this list is not exhaustive):

 Biographies and photographs of bishops and priests who have served in Tennessee